anoopkanyan/spree_shippo/README.md

 The extension will autoamtically create a new Spree user that you need to enter for your Shippo account.
 The setup is easy:

 1. Create a free Shippo account at https://goshippo.com.
-2. Enter your Spree's Shippo user API token int he Shippo Spree settings.
+2. Enter your Spree's Shippo user API token in the Shippo Spree settings.

 Your orders will then be imported automatically.
 Every shipping label you purchase on Shippo will set the Spree order automatically to "Shipped" and add the tracking number.